Spreading international humanitarian law

 Price

-The price for the full series of classes is 120 euros.
+The price for the entire course is 120 euros.

-For an individual lesson, you pay 25 euros.
+For a single lesson you pay 25 euros.

 Program